HVAC experts warning pet owners about hot homes, proper pet care

 “We want to encourage everyone in the Atlanta area to keep their home’s temperature in between 75-80 degrees Fahrenheit when leaving the house,” explained Dustin Edwards, owner of Edwards Heating and Air.
 “This will keep a consistent temperature and cause less stress on the HVAC system compared to if it was turned off or up too high, potentially causing breakdowns or malfunctions.”

 The sweltering heat causes children, elderly adults and pets to be at risk when temperatures begin to reach 100 degrees Fahrenheit or more.
 Experts at Edwards Heating and Air suggest using a programmable thermostat to help regulate temperatures throughout the day ensuring pets don’t overheat.

 The American Kennel Club, more popularly known as AKC also notes that “Dogs, like humans, do not tolerate significant variation of body temperature.
 On average, a dog’s normal body temperature is 101.5 degrees Fahrenheit.
 An ideal temperature doesn’t exist for all dogs since their normal body temperature will vary according to size.
 Most dogs begin to show signs of overheating when the air temperature is between 81 and 85 degrees Fahrenheit.”

 Atlanta’s summer heat creates a need for more air flowing throughout a home to keep everyone cool and the humidity outdoors, so having a properly functioning residential hvac unit is vital.
 When working correctly, your air conditioning system will provide:

 - Indoor air quality

-To help keep homes safe and ensure breakdowns don’t happen as the heat rolls in, regular maintenance should be conducted to include checkpoints such as changing air filters, checking all electrical connections, checking for refrigerant leaks and more.
+To help keep homes safe and ensure breakdowns don’t happen as the heat rolls in, regular Preventative HVAC Maintenance should be conducted to include checkpoints such as changing air filters, checking all electrical connections, checking for refrigerant leaks and more.
 You may also ask the technician if it’s better to have a new air conditioning installation.